go-while/nntp-mongodb-storage/README.md

 #Explanation of the fields in the MongoReadRequest struct:

 - Msgidhashes: A slice of MessageIDHashes for which articles are requested.
 Each MessageIDHash uniquely identifies an article in the MongoDB collection.
-This field allows the MongoWorker_Reader to know which articles to retrieve from the database.
+This field allows the mongoWorker_Reader to know which articles to retrieve from the database.

 - RetChan: A channel used to receive the fetched articles as []*MongoArticle.
 The fetched articles will be sent through this channel upon successful retrieval.